the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - The free Great Scientist from their UA has been pushed back from Secrets of the Past to Education, and the only Great People they generate faster with their UA are Great Scientists.
 - Atlas Refuge no longer has a Scientist slot, but adds 60 City HP (up from 40), 5 City Strength and 1 base point of Science.
 - Survey Center now adds +3 Science, +1 Culture, and increases to +8 Science, +3 Culture at Flight.
-- Think Tank is buffed to give a +25% Production boost towards Science buildings, along with a 15% Production boost to cities constructing buildings which are owned in the capital.
+- Think Tank is buffed to give a +25% Production boost towards Science buildings, along with +2 of the respective yield to each non-unique Great Improvement (Factory Farm, Manufactory, Drydock, Supply Complex, Academy, Settlement, Seminary; Citadels receive +1 Water/Science).
 - New UBs:
   - Kruger Line (standalone national wonder, unlocks at Railroads, requires Factories in every city, consumes Power, adds +3 Culture to the capital, +1 Production to tiles with Railroads and +1 Water per Trade Route)
   - Miracle Metal Mill (replaces Plastics Factory, requires the city to own a Factory and Electrostatic Generator and be working a Metal or Aluminum tile, adds +1 Production to Metal tiles, +2 to Aluminum tiles, and +10% to the city's total Production yields)